— How we work

 A developer reading code on a screen, representing a testing strategyAptixLabs · 2026-04-28

 Testing at AptixLabs is layered, not exhaustive.
-The standard the studio holds to is "no crash, no data loss, no broken auth flow" — and the tests follow that priority.
+The standard we hold to is "no crash, no data loss, no broken auth flow" — and the tests follow that priority.

 The four layers